 The SI joint is stabilized by a network of ligaments and muscles, which also limit motion in all planes of movement.
 The normal SI joint has a small amount of normal motion, approximately 2-4 mm in any direction.

 Sacroiliac (SI) Joint Pathology

-Patients can feel problems in their upper leg(s), buttocks and sometimes even higher on the spine.
+Patients can feel problems in their leg(s), buttocks and sometimes even higher on the spine.
 This is especially true with sitting, lifting, running, walking, or even sleeping on the involved side.
-In all of these cases, the symptoms can be felt anywhere from the upper leg to the lower spine.
+In all of these cases, the symptoms can be felt anywhere from the lower leg to the lower spine.
 The most significant indication is the specific location of the pain below the L5 joint.

 Sacroiliac (SI) Joint Disorders are a Significant Cause of Low Back Pain

 The SI joint is a real yet underappreciated pain generator in an estimated 15% to 25% of patients with axial low back pain.
-Bernard & Kirkaldy-Willis found that 22.5% of patients with reported low back pain had SI Joint pain.2 Sembrano & Polly showed that up to 25% of low back pain patients have significant pain coming from their hip and/or SI joints.3
+Bernard & Kirkaldy-Willis found that 22.5% of patients with reported low back pain had SI Joint pain.2 Sembrano showed that up to 25% of low back pain patients have significant pain coming from their hip and/or SI joints.3

 The Significance of the SI Joint in Low Back Pain

 The SI joint is often overlooked as a low back pain generator because of its unique diagnostic challenges:

 - It's common to link low back pain with protruding disc even when neurological signs are absent (Reference: Weksler, et al)4